Engineer Wharf

 The viaduct crosses over the canal at an acute angle and Bottom Lock Change Bridge can just be seen behind the viaduct.
 Aqueduct House stands on the far left and Aqueduct Mills are on the right.

-Marple Viaduct opened in 1865 and it consists of 12 stone arches and one girder bridge at its eastern end that carries the line over the Peak Forest Canal.
+Marple Viaduct opened in 1865 and it consists of 12 stone arches and one plate girder bridge at its eastern end that carries the line over the Peak Forest Canal.

 Immediately beyond the bridge, out of sight on the left, is Engineer Wharf where the company's workshops were located.